1j01/quick-move/README.md

 The app is built with PyQt6.
 Qt Designer is used to scaffold the UI with drag and drop.
 It edits `.ui` files, which are then loaded by a widget class.
 I hear there's also a way to compile `.ui` files to Python code.

+To avoid version conflicts, you may want to install `pyqt6-tools` (which includes Qt Designer) outside of the virtual environment, e.g. `pip install pyqt6-tools --user`.
+This may need to change if it's used for compiling `.ui` files in the future, but for now it's not included as a dependency, and the version of `pyqt6` is not set to match it.

 Run tests with:
 ```bash
 pytest -vv